hemanzur/pySpikeSorter/README.md

     sudo apt-get install python-numpy python-scipy python-tables python-guidata

-In **Windows** it is recomemnded to install a python bundle, for example [PythonXY](https://code.google.com/p/pythonxy/) Under **MacOS** it is recommended to install the enthought package, which bundles all the requirements
+In **Windows** it is recomemnded to install a python bundle, for example [PythonXY](https://code.google.com/p/pythonxy/).

+Under **MacOS** it is recommended to install the [Enthought](https://www.enthought.com/products/canopy/) package, which bundles all the requirements

 Tutorial:
 Video Tutorial